BharathRam125/QueueCTL/README.md

 7. If `attempts` exceeds `max_retries`, the state is set to `DEAD`, and it will never be picked up again (unless manually re-queued with `dlq retry`).

+## How to Run
-##This project is designed to be run entirely from within a single, interactive Docker shell.
+This project is designed to be run entirely from within a single, interactive Docker shell.

 ### Step 1: Build the Image